Computing Valid p-value for Optimal Changepoint by Selective Inference using Dynamic Programming: Proposed Method

-are computed one by one.
+In Algorithm~\ref{alg:paraCP}, multiple \emph{breakpoints} $ z_1 < z_2 < \ldots < z_U $ are computed one by one.
 Each breakpoint $z_u, u \in [U],$ indicates a point at which the optimal CP vector is replaced from one to the other in the piecewise QF.
 By finding all these breakpoints $\{z_u\}_{u=1}^U$ and the optimal CP vectors $\{\bm t_u\}_{u=1}^U$, the piecewise QF as in Figure~\ref{fig:piecewise} can be identified.

 The algorithm is initialized at the optimal CP vector for $z = -\infty$, which can be easily identified based on the coefficients of the QFs.
 At step $u, u \in [U],$ the task is to find the next breakpoint $z_{u+1}$ and the next optimal CP vector $\bm t_{u+1}$.
 This task can be done by finding the smallest $z_{u+1}$ greater than $z_u$ among the intersections of the current QF $L_{k, n}(z, \bm t_u)$ and each of the other QFs $L_{k, n}(z, \bm \tau)$ for $\bm \tau \in \cT_{k, n} \setminus \{\bm t_u\}$.
 This step is repeated until we find the optimal CP vector when $z = +\infty$.
 The algorithm returns the sequences of breakpoints and optimal CP vectors $\{(z_u, \bm t_u)\}_{u=1}^U$.
-The entire path of optimal CP vectors for $z \in \RR$ is given by
+The entire path of optimal CP vectors for $z \in \RR$ is given by $ \bm T^{\rm opt}_{k, n}(z) = \bm t_u, u \in [U], \text{ if } z \in [z_u, z_{u+1}]. $